Kaif10/Kaif10/README.md

 <summary><sub><b>What each fix actually did →</b></sub></summary>

 <br/>

+**OpenAI · `triton` — #11602**
+`key`, `reset_to_zero` and `restore_value` are documented as lists of kernel argument names, but a name that wasn't one was silently dropped when the tuning key was built — so a stale or misspelled entry left the kernel autotuning once and reusing that config no matter how the real argument changed.
+No error, no warning; the only symptom was a kernel that quietly stopped re-tuning.
+An AST scan of the repository found the footgun live in Triton's own test suite.
+The fix validates the three name lists up front, and also initializes `restore_copies`, which was unset whenever a user-supplied `pre_hook` was combined with `restore_value`.

 **vLLM — #52528, #52529**
 Thirteen Pydantic `mode="before"` validators across six OpenAI-compatible endpoints called `data.get(...)` without checking that `data` was a mapping.
 Any request whose JSON body was a bare list, string, or number — trivially reachable by a misconfigured client — raised `AttributeError` inside validation and surfaced as HTTP 500 rather than a 422 validation error.
 Now every affected validator short-circuits on non-mapping input so Pydantic reports it properly.